cmcfarlane/violence/Pinker-Better-Angels.md

 But, didn't we determine that there was no way to predict in advance which war would be small versus large?

 222:  "The two world wars were, in a sense, horrifically unlucky samples from a statistical distribution that stretches across a vast range of destruction."

+223:  "at any time a small number of eight-hundred-pound gorillas are responsible for a majority of the mayhem.
+The great powers participated in about 70 percent of all the wars that Wright included in his half-millennium database for the entire world, and four of them have the dubious honor of having participated in at least a fifth of all European wars. [...]
+Countries that slip in or out of the great power league fight far more wars when they are in than when they are out."

+231:  "Modern Europe began in a Hobbesian state of frequent but small wars.
+The wars became fewer in number as political units became consolidated into larger states.
+At the same time the wars that did occur were becoming more lethal, because of a military revolution that created larger and more effective armies.
+Finally, in different periods European countries veered between totalizing ideologies that subordinated individual people's interests to a utopian vision and an Englightenment humanism that elevated those interests as the ultimate value."

+239:  "the French Revolution, became associated in Europe with the French Enlightenment.
+In fact it is better classified as the first implementation of fascism."

+Why?

+242:  "Another development of the 19th century that would undo Europe's long interval of peace was romantic militarism: the doctrine that war itself as a salubrious activity, quite apart from its strategic goals."

+245:  "the 19th century was host to yet another movement: a continuation of the Enlightenment critique of war.
+Unlike the strain of liberalism that developed a soft spot for nationalism, this one kept its eye on the individual human being as the entity whose interests are paramount.
+And it invoked the Kantian principles of democracy, commerce, universal citizenship, and international law as practical means of implementing peace."

+248:  "Hitler exploited the world's war-weariness..."

+BUT: we've ruled out war-weariness as a real phenomenom that either explains war or non-war.

+277:  "The psychology behind Global Zero is to extend the taboo on *using* nuclear weapons to a taboo on *possessing* them.
+Taboos depend on a mutual understanding that there are bright lines delineating all-or-none categories, and the line distinguishing zero from more-than-zero is the brightest of all."